Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 Not to be confused with the [behind-the-back whip].
-Same on 1 and 2, but on 3 and 4 you put the follower's right hand behind her lower back and grab her right hand with your right hand into a goofy handshake.
+Same on 1 and 2, but on 3 and 4 you put the follower's right hand behind her lower back and grab her right hand with your right hand into a [scout weird] handshake.
 [Watch video.](https://m.youtube.com/watch?v=fVUUG6ny4vI&pp=ygUbd2VzdCBjb2FzdCBzd2luZyB3ZWlyZCB3aGlw)

 [^1]: This is a hypothetical move.
 I have not actually tried it. :smile_cat: